 Guidelines Section Number and Title (DWR 2003) Guidelines Direction Relevant WSA Section and Response designed to eliminate the long term overdraft condition.
 If water supplier wells are plotted on a map, or are available from a geographic information system, the amount of water extracted by the water supplier for the past five years can be obtained from the Department of Health Services, Office of Drinking Water and Environmental Management.
 Water pumping for the project would not initiate until the onset of construction activities; site-specific historical records are not available.
 Description and analysis of the amount and location of groundwater pumped by the water supplier for the past five years.
 Include information on proposed pumping locations and quantities.
 The description and analysis is to be based on information that is reasonably available, including, but not limited to, historic use records from DWR.
 Section 4.2 addresses available historical groundwater pumping data for the Zone 7 Water Agency.
 Analysis of the location, amount, and sufficiency of groundwater that is projected to be pumped by the water supplier.
 WSA Sections 4.1 and 4.2 discuss location, amount, and sufficiency of groundwater supplies from the Livermore Valley Groundwater Basin.
 Step 3 (page 21).
 Documenting project demand (Project Demand Analysis).
-WSA Section 2.3 Construction of the project would require up to approximately 42 acrefeet of water.
+WSA Section 2.3 Construction of the project would require up to approximately 42 acre- feet of water.
 Operational water demands, which include water used for fire suppression, solar PV panel washing and concentrate, livestock grazing, and operation of the proposed O&M building, would total approximately 12.85 AFY.
-In addition, decommission or repowering of the project would require up to approximately 42 acre-feet of water.
+Water demand during the first three years of O&amp;M would be up to 14.37 AFY, accounting for temporary irrigation to establish landscape plants.
+In addition, decommission or repowering of the project would require up to approximately 42 acre- feet of water.
 Step 4 (page 26).
 Documenting dry year(s) supply.
 WSA Section 4.2 discusses water supply reliability including during dry year scenarios.
 Step 5 (page 31).
 Documenting dry year(s) demand.
 WSA Section 4.2 discusses water supply reliability including during dry year scenarios.
 Section 6 (page 33).
 Is the projected water supply sufficient or insufficient for the proposed project?
 WSA Section 4 summarizes why the identified water supply/supplies are considered sufficient for the project.
-Section 7 (page 35).
-If the projected supply is determined to be insufficient.
-Does the assessment conclude that supply is "sufficient"?
-If no, continue.
-WSA Section 5 It is reasonably anticipated that sufficient water supplies are available for the project.
-Section 8 (page 38).
-Final SB 610 assessment actions by lead agencies.
-The lead agency shall review the WSA and must decide whether additional water supply information is needed The WSA for the project will be included as part of the Draft EIR for the project.
-Per SB 610, the lead